yuhangdu-edu/yuhangdu-edu.github.io/_pages/field.md

   <div class="field-tabs__panel" id="tab-cambridge">
     <h2>Scheduling Elective Caesarean Sections in the NHS (2026)</h2>
     <p>In collaboration with Cambridge University Hospitals and the University of Cambridge (Department of Obstetrics &amp; Gynaecology), we are working with NHS maternity teams to rethink how scarce operating-theatre capacity is allocated between early- and late-booking patients.
-Building on this partnership, we have developed an <strong>interactive planning tool</strong> that lets any maternity unit calibrate a fair and efficient scheduling policy to its own data.</p>
+Building on this partnership, we have developed an <strong>interactive planning tool</strong> that allows any maternity unit to calibrate a fair and efficient scheduling policy to its own data.</p>
     <p><em style="color: var(--global-link-color);">Tool link coming soon.</em></p>
   </div>
 </div>